 Fantasy NFL with Chris Harris

 Welcome to SportsNation!
-On Wednesday morning, ESPN.com fantasy expert Christopher Harris will drop by to take your questions and analyze all the latest football news from a fantasy perspective.
+On Wednesday, ESPN.com fantasy expert Christopher Harris will drop by to take your questions and analyze all the latest football news from a fantasy perspective.

 More Fantasy: Fantasy Home Page

 Hi, everyone.
 Welcome to a Fantasy Super Bowl chat.
 As always, you can follow me @CHarrisESPN and you can see single-position ranks here: http://espn.go.com/fantasy/football/story/_/page/13ranksWeek16QB/fantasy-football-week-16-quarterback-rankings.
 Let's get to your questions!

 Christopher Harris (2:59 PM)

 (also glad to try and answer 2014 questions...)

 If Rodgers plays, do you start him over Stafford?